rsmith52/Parallax-Engine/README.md

 * Would be really nice to have map managing code visible in same editor window as tile palette for map editing
 * Fog effects, weather, etc. are in map definition
 * Map creation code -> new file
+* Refactor considering what should go in start vs awake.
+* Build on cache so it can be generated and saved off in editor

 ### Eventing Code
 * Look into tasks/jobs instead of coroutines